 - Send a personal item that you use frequently that would instantly remind your partner of you.

-- Keep open communication with partner.
+- Keep open communication with your partner.

 - Share your plans for the upcoming week.